 Some sparkling waters are made with natural mineral waters and other have minerals added into the drink.
 Many brands of sparking waters come in a variety of flavors, such as lemon, lime, and grapefruit.
 When selecting a sparkling water at the gas station, make sure to select a version that has no added sugars.

 Selecting 100% fruit juice at the gas station can be a tasty, nutritious drink for athletes.
-Fruit juices contain a variety of vitamins, minerals, and antioxidants with different types of juice providing different nutrients.
-Aside from orange juice and apple, many gas stations offer other varieties of fruit juices you can enjoy, including pineapple, pomegranate, grape, and cranberry juice.
+Fruit juices contain a variety of vitamins, minerals, and antioxidants, with different types of juice providing different nutrients.
+Aside from orange juice and apple juice, many gas stations offer other varieties of fruit juices you can enjoy, including pineapple, pomegranate, grape, and cranberry juice.

 When selecting a fruit juice make sure the label indicates it is 100% fruit juice.
 Some fruit flavored beverages may be marketed as containing fruit juice, but the amount in the product may be minimal.